equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 	the forward model.
 This should normally be set in the site wide configuration file.

-.. _queue_option:
-.. topic:: QUEUE_OPTION

-	Keyword used to set options for a queue.

 .. _queue_system:
 .. topic:: QUEUE_SYSTEM

 	The keyword QUEUE_SYSTEM can be used to control where the simulation jobs are executed.
-It can take the values LSF, TORQUE, RSH (*deprecated*) and LOCAL.
+It can take the values LSF, TORQUE, SLURM, RSH (*deprecated*) and LOCAL.

 	::